Oklahoma ABLE Tech

 Oklahoma ABLE Tech + Oklahoma Health Care Authority

 Assistive Technology (AT) can be used in a variety of ways, and for a variety of purposes.
 It can support people in carrying out everyday tasks and activities, enhance their safety, support their social participation, monitor their health, and more.
-This month, we're featuring AT that might be helpful for people who are deaf or hard of hearing!
+This month, we're featuring AT from the Computer Access category.

 ABLE Tech News